roadkillwiki/roadkill/readme.md

 # Roadkill Developer Readme

 ### Pre-requisites

-To setup Roadkill on a developer machine, you will need:
+To setup Roadkill on a developer machine, you will need to:

 * Visual Studio 2013 (2012 should also work)
 * Typescript installed - http://www.typescriptlang.org